renovatebot/renovate/website/docs/config-presets.md

   "extends": ["@fastcore"]
 ```

+## GitHub-hosted Presets

+It is also possible to host your preset config using just a regular GitHub repository and without needing to publish it to npmjs.
+In such cases Renovate will simply look for a renovate.json file in the default branch, e.g. master.

+To host your preset config on GitHub:

+- Create a new repository.
+Normally you'd call it renovate-config but it can be named anything
+- Add a renovate.json to this new repo containing the preset config.
+No other files are necessary.
+- In other repos, reference it in an extends array like "github>owner/name", e.g. "github>rarkins/renovate-config"

+From then on Renovate will use the renovate config from the preset repo's default branch.
+You do not need to add it as a devDependency or add any other files to the preset repo.

+Note: Unlike npmjs-hosted presets, GitHub-hosted ones can contain only one config.

+## Presets and Private Modules

+Using your own preset config along with private npm modules can present a chicken and egg problem.
+You want to configure the encrypted token just once, which means in the preset.
+But you also probably want the preset to be private too, so how can the other repos reference it?

+The answer is to host your preset using GitHub not npmjs, and make sure you have added the preset's repo to Renovate too.
+GitHub will then permit Renovate to access the preset repo whenever it is processing any other repos within the same account/org.

 ## Contributing to presets

 Have you configured a rule that you think others might benefit from?
-Please consider contributing it to the [renovate-config](https://github.com/singapore/renovate-config) repository so that it gains higher visibility and saves others from reinventing the same thing.
+Please consider contributing it to the [presets](https://github.com/renovatebot/presets) repository so that it gains higher visibility and saves others from reinventing the same thing.